-The extracurricular activities available include athletics, fine arts, clubs, NJHS, and Student Council.
+The extracurricular activities that are available include, but are not limited to, athletics, fine arts, clubs, NJHS/NHS, and Student Council.
 While extracurricular activities are important and strongly encouraged, these activities do not supersede academics and conduct.
-Good academic performance and proper behavior are needed to participate in extracurricular activities.
+Good academic performance and proper behavior are needed to be able to participate in any extracurricular activity.